 As mentioned above, most cases of vitreomacular traction are mild and no treatment is required.
 The surgery is only indicated for selected cases where the vitreomacular traction has a significant impact on vision while performing daily activities like reading or driving.

-If no surgery is performed, the vision will remain the same but in about 10-20 %, the vitreomacular traction may grow overtime causing more distortion and blurring.
+If no surgery is performed, the vision will remain the same, however, in about 20-30 %, the vitreomacular traction may grow over time causing more distortion and blurring.